 – run “regedit.exe” on a Windows 10 via the run or search window

 - HKCR: Abbreviated from the registry key name HKEY_CLASSES_ROOT.
-HKCR stores information about registered applications, such as Associations from File Extensions and OLE Object Class IDs tying them to the applications used to handle these items.
+HKCR stores information about registered applications, such as Associations from File Extensions and OLE Object Class IDs, tying them to the applications that handle these items.

 - HKLM: Abbreviated from the registry key name HKEY_LOCAL_MACHINE.
 HKLM stores settings that are general to all users on the computer.
 On my XP system, HKLM contains five subkeys, HARDWARE, SAM, SECURITY, SOFTWARE and SYSTEM.

 - HKU: Abbreviated from the registry key name HKEY_USERS.
 HKU contains subkeys corresponding to the HKEY_CURRENT_USER keys for each user registered on the machine.

 - HKCC: Abbreviated from the registry key name HKEY_CURRENT_CONFIG.
 HKCC contains information gathered at runtime; information stored in this key is not permanently stored on the hard disk, but rather regenerated at boot time.